dirkwhoffmann/Moira/Docs/HowTo/HowToUseTheCpu.md

 - `void setModel(Model cpuModel, Model dasmModel)`

   This function configures the CPU core and the disassembler seperately.
-The functions is usefuls, because the disassembler supports a broader range of CPU models.
+The function has been intentionally overloaded to let the disassembler support a broader range of cpu models.
 Whereas the emulated CPU core is restricted to the models mentioned above, the disassembler is capable of producing output for higher-end CPUs, too.
 These CPUs are specified by the following keys:

   - `M68EC030`
   - `M68030`